Interactions creatures and dream constructs can take within a dream are bounded by dream logic and the dream’s theme.

 It is possible to defy dream logic through certain actions.
 This can be as simple as calling into question the unreality of a dream’s theme to a dreamer or manipulating the dream fabric in a way that goes against the theme.
 For instance, if a dream’s theme has each creature move in reverse time, forcing a creature to move normally would create a break in the logic of the dream.

-Breaking dream logic gives a dreamer a chance to become aware it’s within a dream.
-This can lead it to becoming a dream actor, or exiting the dream (see Dreamer).
+Breaking dream logic gives a dreamer a chance to become aware it is within a dream.
+This can lead it to becoming a dream actor, or exiting the dream (see “Dreamer”).
 It also has a chance of undoing the weave of the dream fabric and ending the dream.
 Whenever an action or event defies dream logic, there is a cumulative 2% chance the dream unravels.
-Once a dream starts to unravel, it will collapse back into the fabric of the plane within 2d10 rounds, dumping all creatures except the dream’s dreamer into the Gray Void.
-The dreamer exits a collapsed dream instead.
+Once a dream starts to unravel, it will collapse back into the fabric of the plane within 2d10 rounds, dumping all creatures except the dream’s dreamer into the Gray Void (detailed under “Dream Shifting”).
+The dreamer, instead, exits a collapsed dream.

 Rewriting Dream Fabric